AppsFlyer

 Available data fields

-Assuming you configure your integration as suggested, Braze will map all organic and non-organic install data to segment filters.
+Assuming you configure your integration as suggested, Braze will map all non-organic install data to segment filters.

 AppsFlyer data field | Braze segment filter |